SeoJangwoo/SeoJangwoo/README.md

-## Hi, I'm SeoJangwoo and I'm a third grader majoring in computer engineering at Yeungnam University and I'm dreaming of becoming a developer
+## Hi, I'm SeoJangwoo and I'm a third grader majoring in computer science at Yeungnam University, I'm dreaming of being a developer!

 <!--
 **SeoJangwoo/SeoJangwoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.